Russian Premier League (Premjer-Liga)

 Statistics of all Russian clubs that have won the top league more than once, concerning the period 1992-2020.

 Teams with most league participation

-Statistics of the Russian clubs that have participated over 20 times in the national top division during the period 1992-2019.
+Statistics of the Russian clubs that have participated more than 20 times in the national top division during the period 1992-2020.

 |Krylya Sovetov Samara||25|

-Between the first season and season 2019-2020, in total 47 clubs has participating in top division of the Russian league.
+Between the first season and the last, in total 47 clubs has participating in top division of the Russian league.

 Capacity of Russian Premier League